marcus-grant/notes/python.md

 and python is full of modules that can make this easier on us.
 In [the notes on statistics using python][stats-py-zk]

+## Python Interaction with OS Shell

+Python as a scripting language with a huge ecosystem of libraries and built-in modules to deal with the OS,
+[its shell][shell-zk] and file system make it a great scripting language to automate tasks related to basically all things relating to the OS.

+For further reading, check out the notes on
+[Python Interaction with OS Shell][py-shell-zk].

 ## References

 ### Note References